10654. Unique color

 }

 The main part of the program.
-Read the number of vertices n and an array of colors.
+Read the number of vertices n and the array of colors.

 scanf("%d", &n);